rafael-santiago/tulip/doc/DSL.md

 Basically here is the possible productions that you should be able to do.
 The following *BNF data* it is not so well normalized but I think that it is possible to produce a parser or at least avoid reading the ``User Manual`` in order to learn how to produce some ``Tulip code``, if you have some formal knowledge about compilers, of course.
-Otherwise do not waste your time freaking out your brain, it is better to move on to the ``User Manual`` and forget about this.
+Otherwise do not waste your time freaking out your brain, it is better to move on to the [User Manual](https://github.com/rafael-santiago/tulip/blob/master/doc/MANUAL.md) and forget this.

         <tlp-code>                ::=  <note> | <sep> | <save-point> | <tag-announce> <tag-code>
         <note>                    ::= <string-number> <fret-number>